curityio/nonce-authenticator/README.md

     &scope=openid%20profile
     &acr_values=urn:se:curity:authentication:nonce:nonce1
     &login_hint=OFiicYQJYY2phWnD5nFMflid5Du82ycW
     &prompt=login
 ```

-The following additional OpenID Connect parameters are used in this redirect:
+The following additional OpenID Connect parameters are used in this redirect.\
+It can be issued on a hidden iframe so that the end user does not see a redirect.

 | Parameter | Description |
 | --------- | ----------- |